fragcolor-xyz/shards-examples/README.md

 Contributions in the form of new tutorials or fixes/enhancements to the existing ones are welcome!

-Please refer to the [contribution guidelines](https://learn.fragcolor.xyz/how-to/contributing-tutorials/) for submitting your tutorials.
+Please refer to the [contribution guidelines](https://docs.fragcolor.xyz/contribute/contributing-changes/) before submitting your tutorials.

 ## Licensing